-Over 220,000 Ukrainian refugees have arrived in the U.S. as of December 2022.
-Displaced by the Putin regime’s war in Ukraine, they are settling in communities across the U.S. Now they’re turning to you for help.
+Over 271,000 Ukrainian refugees have arrived in the U.S. just in the first year of a full-scale invasion by Putin’s regime, and they continue to come today.
+Displaced by the war, they are settling in communities across the U.S. Now they’re turning to you for help.

 Nova Ukraine’s Emergency Housing Team has worked tirelessly to find temporary and long-term accommodations for refugees.